 My Yoga Journey began………………….

 Over 20 years ago in my mid-thirties!
-I was a busy mum, I had an 8-year-old son and a part time job in Melbourne.
-My day began by dropping my son off at a friends house at around 7:30 am, (she very kindly took him to school with her children at 8:30), then I would catch the train and tube to the city to start work at 8:30.
+I was a busy mum, I had a 9-year-old son and a part-time job in Melbourne.
+My day began by dropping my son off at a friend’s house at around 7:30 am, (she very kindly took him to school with her children at 8:30), then I would catch the train and tube to the city to start work at 8:30.
 I would finish at 1:30 pm, walk back to the station, get the train home, pick up my son from school, take him to various after school activities, then home to do dinner, bed and then do it all again the next day.
 Nothing out of the ordinary though, it was (and is) the same for most working mums.

 By this time I had quit my job…I had to concentrate on getting myself well, I couldn’t function properly as I was.
 I had a wonderful friend who used to walk (and talk with me every day) which was so helpful…but the thing that helped me most was the Yoga.